Grants awarded

 You can search below for information about all grants we awarded.
 Our grants data is also available in csv format here.

 We are committed to transparency, and believe that with better information, grant-makers can be more effective decision makers.
-In 2017 we started to work with 360Giving to publish information about Arcadia grants (last updated July 2024).
+In 2017 we started to work with 360Giving to publish information about Arcadia grants (last updated March 2025).
 Arcadia has waived all copyright and related or neighbouring rights to Arcadia’s grant data, to the extent possible under law, by dedicating it to the public domain with the Creative Commons CC0 waiver.
 This means the data is freely accessible to anyone to use and share.

 Next generation library publishing

-To expand nonprofit publishing and rival the current commercial infrastructure.
-This grant will help to develop new, cost-effective and community governed publishing tools and servies for authors, editors and readers.
+To develop new, cost-effective and community-governed open-access publishing tools and services for authors, editors and readers.

 $2,200,000